 QSC K 10.2

-Consistently rated as one of the best DJ speakers available by professional and performing artists, the power and performance of this particular option is top-tier.
+Consistently rated as one of the best DJ speakers available by professional and performing artists, this particular option’s power and performance are top-tier.

 Not only does the speaker offer some of the best in class audio performance in a (relatively) compact form factor, but it also has a legendary reputation for rugged durability and reliability – essential if you’re going to be lugging this around a lot.